 Bone Fracture Injuries

 When you experience a serious fall or are involved in a car accident, the amount of force put on your body can be enough to cause bone fracture injuries.
-Serious bone fractures can affect a person’s day to day life and lead to long-term consequences.
+Serious bone fractures can affect a person’s day-to-day life and lead to long-term consequences.
 The use of crutches or a wheelchair, the need for rehabilitation, and the inability to work or manage daily life are all quite common when a person breaks a bone in an accident.

 Common Causes of Bone Fracture Injuries

 There are a number of ways that a person could suffer a bone fracture when they have been involved in some sort of accident.
 Broken bones can result from tripping on a chipped sidewalk, slipping in a liquid spill at a store, being hit by a car while walking across an intersection, or being in an automobile accident.
 The most frequent accidents which result in bone fractures include:

 - Bicycle accidents

 - Pedestrian accidents